tbebekis/Pascal.Tripous/Demos/MemTable/ReadMe.md

 `TDataset` code does not use it at all.
 It's probably for use by descendants.

-The `TMemTable` returns the full size of the record buffer, including the `TRecInfo` record.
+The `TMemTable` returns the `FRecBufSize`, which is the full size of the record buffer, including the `TRecInfo` record.

 ### function  AllocRecordBuffer(): TRecordBuffer; override;
 `TDataset` uses alot of record buffers.
-This method is called by `TDataset` whenever a new buffer is needed, in order to allocate memory of the proper size.
+This method is called by `TDataset`, in order to allocate memory of the proper size, whenever a new buffer is needed.

-The code of this method should call `InitRecord()` passing the newly allocated record buffer, right after the memory allocation.
+The code of this method should allocate memory for the new record buffer, calling `AllocMem()`, and then should call `TDataset.InitRecord()` passing the newly allocated record buffer.

 It may then proceed to other record buffer initialization tasks, specific to the `TDataset` descendant.

 ### procedure FreeRecordBuffer(var RecBuf: TRecordBuffer); override;